isomerpages/gb-assist/pages/solutionrepo/solution422.md

 #### Description

-Getz solution is a fully integrated platform that comprehensively resolves F&B’s real critical pains in the front-of-house and back-of-house.
-It is tailored to handle F&B’s fast moving, dynamic ordering and fulfilment processes in-store and out-of-store
+Getz solution is a fully integrated platform that comprehensively resolves F&B s real critical pains in the front-of-house and back-of-house.
+It is tailored to handle F&B s fast moving, dynamic ordering and fulfilment processes in-store and out-of-store